Diogoazvg/challenges/README.md

   - Created a program to generate a list of prime numbers up to a specified limit.
   - Utilized nested loops and basic number theory to identify prime numbers.

-## Structure:

-- Each challenge is organized in a separate directory with clear and concise file structures.
-- 📖 Includes a README file providing problem descriptions, explanations of the implemented solutions, and any additional considerations.

 ## Usage:

 - Ideal for learners and enthusiasts looking to enhance their Ruby programming skills.